scp756-221/term-project-ganfancrew/ci/README.md

 * `conftest.py`: `pytest` test fixtures that to be shared across all test files.
 * `test_*.py`: Test files.
 Any file with this prefix is a `pytest` test file and will be run in the test.
 * `create_tables.py`: Library to create the DynamoDB tables.
 * `music.py`: Python client library for the music service.
-Definition of a corresponding `user.py` for the user service is left as an exercise.
+* `playlist.py`: Python client library for the playlist service.

-The three application services, S1, S2, and DB, are defined in their respective directories.
+The four application services, S1, S2, S3 and DB, are defined in their respective directories.
 The appropriate directories are specified in `compose-tpl.yaml`.

 ## Running CI locally